openpaperwork/paperwork/doc/install.debian.markdown

-# Paperwork installation on GNU/Linux Debian
+# Paperwork installation on GNU/Linux Debian or GNU/Linux Ubuntu

 ## Package

-Currently, there is no official Debian package for Paperwork.
+Currently, there is no official Debian or Ubuntu package for Paperwork.

 Note that Paperwork depends on [Pillow](https://pypi.python.org/pypi/Pillow/).
 Pillow may conflict with the package python-imaging (aka PIL).